-The Community Development Assistance Program (CDAP) consists of the following five components.
+The Community Development Block Grant Program consists of the following components.
 You can find more information by clicking on the links located on the right side of the page.

-Emergency Public Infrastructure – When emergencies strike, communities may apply for a maximum of $200,000.00 in emergency funding to undertake projects that address an emergency or a particular urgency requiring immediate public infrastructure assistance to eliminate conditions detrimental to health, safety, and public welfare.
+- Critical Assistance – Communities may apply for a maximum of $200,000.00 in funding to undertake projects that address an emergency or a particular urgency requiring immediate assistance to eliminate conditions detrimental to health, safety, and public welfare.